 However with the advent of the modern tasteful, fine foam produced by the master Barista with the steaming wand and fine milk or cream, foam on a Latte Macchiato had become quite popular.

-What Kind of Milk Should I Use for My Latte Macchiato
+What Kind of Milk Should I Use

 While some people prefer cold milk when making their Macchiato, more typically it is steamed and frothed hot milk that is used.
 Technically the name Macchiato Freddo (“Marked Cold”) is used for the cold Macchiato while Macchiato Caldo (“Marked Hot”) is used for the hot Macchiato.